 A great way to end your message is with “sincerely” or “best regards,” as these are both formal and professional.

-Make sure that you write your name at the end of the letter as well so that they know precisely who is thanking them.
+Make sure you write your name at the end of the letter so that they know precisely who is thanking them.

-If it is possible, you should make sure that you can sign the letter in your own handwriting above your typed name as this makes it more personable.
+If possible, you should make sure that you can sign the letter in your handwriting above your typed name as this makes it more personable.

 Unfortunately, because most things are digital, this isn’t always possible.